Skip to content

 The show-file: parameter controls whether to display the source file information column:

-• false - Always hide file info
+• false or hide - Always hide file info

 txt